TheLinuxEnthusiast/aws-emr-s3-data-lake/README.md

 ```

-If everything works, the pyspark job should take approx

-**20min**

-.
-You should see output directories, one for each table:
+<p>If everything works, the pyspark job should take approx <b>20min</b>.
+You should see output directories, one for each table:</p>

-sparkify-data-lake-df/
+-> sparkify-data-lake-df/

     -> dim_user/